Must Read-Short Story Collections for Kids!

 We’re lucky enough to spend our days surrounded by books, but carving out the time to read can be tricky.

 This is exactly why short stories are the perfect format for our busy lives.
 They’re short, sometimes sweet, but always satisfying.
-To celebrate the wonderful world of short stories, check out our favourite collections!
+To celebrate this, check out our favourite short story collections!